 Believe it or not, Amazon Prime Day is right around the corner.
 In just over two months, on Monday, July 16, the e-commerce giant will host its annual sales day that many say is more popular than Black Friday.
 Are you prepared for the inevitable rush?

-If you haven’t already, now is the time to get your business ready for Prime Day so you can take full advantage of Amazon’s increased traffic and hopefully have your best sales day yet.
+If you haven’t already, now is the time to get your business ready for Amazon Prime Day so you can take full advantage of Amazon’s increased traffic and hopefully have your best sales day yet.
 To help you prepare, here are three ways to optimize your Amazon business in time for July 16.

-1. Stock up on Inventory
+1. Stock up on Inventory For Amazon Prime Day

-No question, the last thing you want on Prime Day is to run out of stock.
+No question, the last thing you want on Amazon Prime Day is to run out of stock.
 So start placing orders with your suppliers now to make sure you’ll have enough product to meet Prime Day’s heightened demand.
 How much you should order depends on a few key variables:

 - How much you have on hand now and, based on your current sales velocity, how much you’ll have left come July